scania-digital-design-system/tegel/core/src/components/side-menu/webcomponent/side-menu-user/readme.md

 # sdds-side-menu-user

-The side menu user component is a container for the user image and label(s).
+The Side Menu user component is a container for the user image and label(s).

 Example: